 Battery warranties are more complex, depending on the type of technology used, and may be based on years of operation or number of cycles.
 For example, Tesla guarantees Powerwall 2 will be free from defects and retain 80% of capacity after 10 years.

-Spirit gives a 5 year workmanship warranty on all domestic installations, backed by IWA.
-So even if there were a fault in our workmanship and we’d gone out of business, IWA would pay for another installation company to come and sort it out.
+Spirit gives a 5 year workmanship warranty on all domestic installations, backed by HIP.
+So even if there were a fault in our workmanship and we’d gone out of business, HIP would pay for another installation company to come and sort it out.
 They would also action any warranty claims with the manufacturer, for example with the panels or inverter, and if necessary swap out these components without cost to you.

 Solar panels will usually be covered by your building insurance, as they are part of the permanent fixtures of the property.
 It’s always best to check with your insurer (ideally before installation) to make sure.
 If they won’t insure solar panels, then shop around as plenty of others will!
 Also be sure to check whether you’re covered for accidental damage as well as theft, vandalism, fire, falling trees etc.